-When I started this blog, my main subject was adjusting to learning I was hard of hearing/deaf.
-When I first received the diagnosis of permanent hearing loss I worried anxiously about what the future had in store for me.
+When I started this blog, the main subject was my adjustment to learning I was hard of hearing.
+When I was diagnosed with permanent hearing loss, I worried anxiously about what the future had in store for me.
 What kind of life would I have?

 Over time the content of my blog has expanded to include my hobbies and activities as proof that life with hearing loss does go on.
-I enjoy gardening, photography, making videos, reading, and spending time with my golden retriever Rusty who is a pet and not a hearing ear dog.
-Occasionally I've discussed how my hearing loss has impacted my job as a librarian and included some library related posts.
+I enjoy gardening, photography, making videos, reading, and spending time with my golden retrievers, Blondie and Melody, who are pets and not hearing ear dogs.
+Occasionally, I've discussed how my hearing loss has impacted my job as a librarian and included some library related posts.
 A positive outcome of my situation is that I've made some wonderful new deaf friends online and in person and participated in events aimed at raising deaf awareness, all of which you will read about here.

-The topics in the righthand sidebar will help you find additional stories on the subjects of most interest to YOU.
+The topics in the right-hand sidebar will help you find additional stories on the subjects of most interest to YOU.
 Blogs are conversational by nature.
 On Speak Up Librarian, I welcome comments, even on older posts.
 If you've never left a comment on a blog before, take a look at my comments policy which includes help for how to leave a comment.
 You will find this policy at the bottom of the page.
-If you'd prefer to contact me by email, that's fine too.
-My email address is in the top right hand corner.

 If you are new to my blog, you may want to start reading the beginning of my story by clicking on these links: